 Look for Superior National Forest campgrounds where you can show up almost any day of the week and find quiet open sites.
 For example, Ninemile Lake Campground is just a 30 minute drive from Highway 61, is on a walleye lake, and is close to great trails.
 Kimball Lake Campground is just twelve miles up the Gunflint Trail from Grand Marais.
 Some Superior National Forest campgrounds do accept reservations, but they still have plenty of “first-come, first-served” sites as well.

 Minnesota state forest campgrounds, like Eckbeck and Finland, have no reservations at all.
 Those two campgrounds are very popular with hikers as they are close to Superior Hiking Trail trailheads.
-Read my blog post about campgrounds up the Cramer Road for more ideas.
+Read this blog post about alternative, inland North Shore campgrounds up the Cramer Road for more ideas.

-Of course, you can find essential, additional information on these just-off-the-beaten path campgrounds in my guidebook, Camping the North Shore.
+You can find essential, additional information on these just-off-the-beaten path campgrounds in Camping the North Shore.

 It’s still possible to find your perfect place in the woods, even at the last minute.
 You’ll just have to “think outside the state park.”

 Add your thoughts, or comment via facebook …